pts/movemetafs/README.txt

 Typically, even before installing movemetafs, you have a carrier filesystem with a lot of files, among which you sometimes cannot easily find what you want.
 So you decide that you will use a metadata store that will let you tag your files, and later search for files based on the attached tags.
-A tag is just a short string such as `vacation', `2007', `Greece', `dance', `John' and `high_quality'.
+A tag is just a short string such as `vacation', `2007', `indoors', `outdoors', `Greece', `dance', `John' and `high_quality'.
 Some logic databases have more structure than simple tagging (such as taxonomy, thesaurus and ontology), but movemetafs doesn't.

 Tag names match the regexp /\A[0-9a-zA-Z_\x80-\xFF]{1,255}\Z(?!\n)/, where 255 is measured in bytes (MySQL VARCHAR(255) measures in characters.)